ameliabedelia/eukaryote-genome-annotation/de.NBI-genome-annotation-course.md

 In order to be able to run the examples in the following exercises, you will have to add the following code in front of each command:
 `singularity exec $HOME/singularity.img <command execution here>`

+# B1.
+Genome Browsers
+Genome browsers are an important tool for anyone working with eukaryote genome sequences.
+They can help visualize rich data sets and are often critical to the biological interpretation of findings from e.g. sequencing experiments.
+It is important to familiarize yourself with these resources so you understand what kind of features can be annotated and where to find this type of information.
+Try out the following URLs to get an impression of different Genome-Browser flavours.
+What features/annotations fo these browsers offer?
+How do they display them?
+If you need some inspiration regarding which genes to inspect in EnsEMBL and UCSC, you can start with these:
+BRCA1, BRCA2, HOXA1
+* UCSC Genome Browser
+* Ensembl Genome Browser
+* NCBI Map viewer
+* Metazome